tpage000/movie_catalog_app/README.md

 - There is no validation for adding a new movie (you can add something that does not exist, or add a movie twice, and it will mess with the lists)

+- No error messages yet for getting movies, login, or signup

 ----
 Features coming soon: